The Slave Power Conspiracy and the Paranoid Style

 A second possibility, which now promises to be the latest form of orthodoxy, is to construct psychological explanations for American history.
 The new psychological historians tend to accept the consensus view of American society.
 They find an understanding of political controversy not in divisive social reality but rather in paranoid misperceptions of a reality hardly divided at all.
 The psychological historians’ work depends on the important truth that what men perceive at the time, not what historians later know to be true, governs the historical process.
 Their work has been encouraged by the relatively recent acceptance in this country of intellectual history, with its emphasis on ideas, beliefs, and persuasions.
 More important, the new psychological historians have arrived at a time when Freudian explanations are all the rage.
 Where “hang ups” are thought to explain so much, why not find paranoia throughout our history?

 During the past decade, every American struggle has been reinterpreted from the perspective of psychoanalysis.
-Bernard Bailyn, in his brilliant and influential reinterpretation of the American Revolution, has claimed that the War for Independence can largely be accounted for by the colonists’ paranoid fear of a conspiracy against liberty in England.
-Now, in The Slave Power Conspiracy and the Paranoid Style, David Brion Davis applies similar psychological methods to the coming of the Civil War.
+Bernard Bailyn, in his brilliant and influential reinterpretation of the American Revolution, has claimed that the War for Independence can largely be accounted for by the colonists’ paranoid fear of a conspiracy against liberty in England.1 John Howe, following Bailyn, has urged that the fight between the followers of Jefferson and those of Hamilton was largely a clash between paranoids who felt threatened by monarchical conspiracies and paranoids obsessed with Jacobin plots.2 Now, in The Slave Power Conspiracy and the Paranoid Style, David Brion Davis applies similar psychological methods to the coming of the Civil War.

 This article is available to online subscribers only.